Instrument Sharpening by the RDH: The How and Why

 • To conserve blade material in the interest of a longer useful life

-In order to better understand how to sharpen instruments correctly, clinicians should consider taking a refresher course, as often as needed, that is frequently offered at dental conferences/meetings.
+In order to better understand how to sharpen instruments correctly, clinicians should consider taking a refresher course as often as needed.
 A hands-on class will further help demonstrate and master the skill.
 Naturally, the internet is chock-full of illustrative videos that also may be utilized.

 Still Afraid of the Task…